tmpvar/weld/README.md

       <% } %>

-This can be done with the map parameter.
+This can be done with the map or alias parameters.

+      alias: {
+        description: false // causes the descriptions to never get rendered.
+      }

+which is the same as this...

+      alias: function(parent, element, key, value) {
+        if(key==='description') {
+          return false;
+        }
+      }

+but can also be done with the more general purpose `map` parameter.

       map: function(parent, element, key, val) {
         if(key==='description') {